MikeHopcroft/labyrinth/documentation/explore.md

 ~~~

-Note that when we step out of `subnet1\outbound`, the packet flow is constrained further, to packets with `destinationIp` in the `vnet` and `destination port` to the `ssh` port.
+Note that when we step out of `subnet1\outbound`, the packet flow is constrained further, to packets with `destinationIp` in the `vnet` and `destination port` targetting the `ssh` port.
 This constraint on the `destinationIp` is probably the reason that packets aren't getting to the `Internet`.
 Let's step forward to `vnet1/router` to see if this is the case:

 [//]: # (interactive one > node.exe -i build/src/apps/labyrinth.js explore data/azure/examples/00.demo/graph.yaml)
 ~~~